rschristopher/rschristopher.github.io/src/pow/sovereignty/level-2.md

 ## Stratum Protocol

-ASIC miners communicate block templates via the Stratum protocol, an overlay designed for pooled mining that replaced the outdated getwork in 2012.
+ASIC miners communicate block templates via the Stratum protocol, which replaced the outdated getwork in 2012.
 It uses a client-server model where your miner (client) connects to a stratum server to receive jobs and submit proof-of-work shares, all via JSON-RPC calls over TCP for low-latency efficiency.

 The disadvantages of Stratum are numerous.
 It's an ASCII protocol sending binary data in hex, and with inconsistent byte ordering.
 There's no encryption and it's vulnerable to man-in-the-middle atracks.

 While Stratum is criticized for closed development and displacing more open standards like `getblocktemplate`, it's a functional protocol -- all miners rely on it for its simplicity and efficiency, with no widespread shift in sight despite its flaws.
 Ultimately, it is how the ASIC chips themselves operate.

-!!! warning "The Failures of Stratum V2"
+!!! warning "Failures of Stratum V2"
     Despite promises of decentralization and miner empowerment, Stratum V2 adoption remains near-zero years after launch.
-Miners prioritize reliability over untested and unnecessarily complicated features, exposing core devs' tendency to bikeshed on ideals while ignoring the adversarial grind of actual proof-of-work hashing.
+Miners prioritize reliability over untested and unnecessarily complicated features, exposing core devs' tendency to bikeshed while ignoring the grind of actual proof-of-work hashing.
 Sovereignty thrives on proven tools -- stick to V1 and push for real improvements through participation.